BitPoet/TextformatterExternalRedirect/README.md

 - Go into the module settings, enter your target link and optionally check the box to open all external links in a new window
 - Configure the textarea fields to use the External Link Redirector textformatter

+## Config Options

+The following options can be configured in the module's configuration settings:

+- Link to prepend (mandatory for module to work)
+- Open in new window (optional): will add ```target='_blank'``` to every link
+- CSS class (optional): will append the entered class(es) if a class attribute is already present or add the class attribute if not

 ## License